rvadym/x_tags/README.md

 ### Show Tags:

 You can use Lister_Tag to show tags with no Form_Tags as well.
-This is exanple how to use it with Grid
+This is example how to use it with Grid

     function formatRow(){